Sam-Osian/PFD-toolkit/README.md

 **Please note:**
 - You are welcome to use, modify, and share this code under the terms of the AGPL-3.0.
 - If you use this code to provide a networked service, you are required to make the complete source code available to users of that service.
-- Some project dependencies may have their own licence terms, which could affect certain types of use.
-- If you plan to use this software in a commercial or proprietary setting, please review all relevant licences to ensure compliance.
+- Some project dependencies may have their own licence terms, which could affect certain types of use (e.g. commercial use).
+Please review all relevant licences to ensure compliance.